numfocus/gsod/2019/Matplotlib_ideas_list.md

 __Email:__ matplotlib@numfocus.org

 ## Project
 We welcome proposals for all things documentation, including but not at all limited to the project listed here.
-We strongly believe you've probably got a better [handle on how we to fix the docs](https://numfocus.org/blog/matplotlib-lead-developer-explains-why-he-cant-fix-the-docs-but-you-can) than we do.
+We strongly believe you've probably got a better [handle on how to fix our docs](https://numfocus.org/blog/matplotlib-lead-developer-explains-why-he-cant-fix-the-docs-but-you-can) than we do.

 __Project name:__ Matplotlib for Data Scientists